 - Enable the flag and restart your Chromebook when prompted.

 - Open Files and you should see the Trash Bin in the left pane.

 And, on that note, we can conclude this article.
-Sadly, you won’t be able to restore files that you deleted previously.
+Sadly, you won’t be able to restore files that you deleted previously but you don’t need to worry about the future.
 Thank you for reading and please share your thoughts with us in the comments section below.
 We look forward to hearing from you.